koogunmo/nessa/README.md

 ## Licence

 This software is distributed under a Modified BSD License.
-Please see LICENCE.txt for full details
+Please see the [LICENCE](docs/LICENCE.md).